wasp-os/wasp-os/README.rst

 Introduction
 ------------

-Although still in its infancy wasp-os provides many example applications including a simple digital clock, a stopwatch, a step counter and a heart rate monitor.
-All of these, together with access to the MicroPython REPL for interactive tweaking and testing, are running on `PineTime
+Wasp-os is a firmware for smart watches that are based on the nRF52 family of microcontrollers, including hacker friendly watches such as the Pine64 PineTime.
+Wasp-os includes a digital clock, a stopwatch, a step counter and a heart rate monitor.
+All of these, together with access to the MicroPython REPL for interactive tweaking, development and testing.
-<https://www.pine64.org/pinetime/>`_.
-It keeps time well and has enough power
-saving functions implemented that it can survive for well over 72 hours between charges so even at this early stage it is functional as a wearable timepiece.

 Wasp-os includes a robust bootloader based on the Adafruit NRF52 Bootloader.
 It has been extended to make it robust for development on form-factor devices without a reset button, power switch, SWD debugger or UART.
-This allows us to confidently develop on sealed devices relying only on BLE for updates.
+This allows us to confidently develop on sealed devices relying on Bluetooth Low Energy for over-the-air updates.

 Documentation
 -------------